List of NCAA Division I men's ice hockey seasons: Quarterfinals expansion

 For the 30th season of the tournament, which had become the de facto possession of the WCHA and ECAC, the NCAA instituted a new rule by which they were able to add up to four additional teams to the tournament if they saw fit.
-This policy essentially became a vehicle allowing the CCHA champion to play with the lone exception coming in 1978.
-For the 1981 tournament the NCAA altered the rule to guarantee a full quarterfinal round and started including true 'at large' teams for the first time.
-Between 1981 and 1987 the quarterfinals consisted of two games where the team that scored the most goals in the two games would advance to the "Frozen Four".
-Between 1977 and 1987 Detroit, Michigan and Providence, Rhode Island would each host the tournament 4 separate times.
+This policy essentially became a vehicle allowing the CCHA champion to play, with the lone exception coming in 1978.
+For the 1981 tournament, the NCAA altered the rule to guarantee a full quarterfinal round, and started including true 'at large' teams for the first time.
+Between 1981 and 1987, the quarterfinals consisted of two games, where the team that scored the most goals in the two games would advance to the "Frozen Four".
+Between 1977 and 1987, Detroit, Michigan and Providence, Rhode Island would each host the tournament four times.